Promissory Note Template, Free Download 2026

 When Do You Need a Promissory Note?

-You are lending money to a family member, friend, or business associate and need a written document establishing the loan amount, repayment schedule, interest rate, and consequences of default to prevent misunderstandings and preserve the relationship.
+You are lending money to a family member, friend, or business associate and need a simple promissory note (sometimes called an IOU template) establishing the loan amount, repayment schedule, interest rate, and consequences of default to prevent misunderstandings and preserve the relationship.

 A small business is borrowing money from an investor, partner, or private lender and needs formal loan documentation that defines the terms, protects both parties, and satisfies IRS requirements for documenting bona fide debt obligations.